anywhichway/lazui/docs/lazui.md

   const list = ['some', '<b>nasty</b>', 'list'];

-  const content = html`
+  const content = html.documentFragment`
     <ul>${list.map(text => html`
     <li>${text}</li>
     `)}
     </ul>`;
-  const fragment = content.toDocumentFragment();
-  document.currentScript.after(...fragment.childNodes);
+  document.currentScript.after(...content.childNodes);
 })()

 </script>

-`toDocumentFragment` is pretty safe as is, however; it also takes an optional argument `sanitize` that can be used to sanitize the HTML.
-If provided, the `sanitize` function should accept a `DocumentFragment` and return a `DocumentFragment`. node.
+`toDocumentFragment` is pretty safe as is, however; if you want more sanitation, you can call `toDocumentFragment` with a sanitizer function.
 In Chrome you can enable the [Sanitizer API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Sanitizer_API) by enabling the `Experimental Web Platform features` flag in `chrome://flags`.
 Then you pass in a bound `sanitize` function:

 ```javascript